-|Genes determine the fate of our brains.||Lifelong neuroplasticity allows our lifestyles and actions to play meaningful roles in how our brains physically evolve, especially given longer life expectancy.
+Fact: Lifelong neuroplasticity allows our lifestyles and actions to play meaningful roles in how our brains physically evolve, especially given longer life expectancy.

-|Aging means automatic decline.||There is nothing inherently fixed in the precise trajectory of how brain functions evolve as we age.
+Fact: There is nothing inherently fixed in the precise trajectory of how brain functions evolve as we age.

-|Medication is the main hope for cognitive advancement.||Noninvasive interventions can have comparable and more durable effects, free of side-effects.
+Fact: Noninvasive interventions can have comparable and more durable effects, free of side-effects.

 Myth: We will soon have a magic pill or general solution to solve all of our cognitive problems.

-|There is only one “it” in “use it or lose it.”||The brain is composed of a number of specialized units.
+Fact: The brain is composed of a number of specialized units.
 Our life and productivity depend on a variety of brain functions, not just one.

-Myth: All brain activities or exercises
+Myth: All brain activities or exercises are equal.

 Fact: Varied and targeted exercises are the necessary ingredients in brain training, so that a wide range of brain functions can be stimulated.

 Myth: There is only one way to train your brain.

 Fact: Brain functions can be impacted in a number of ways — through meditation, cognitive therapy, or cognitive training.

-Myth: We all have something called
+Myth: We all have something called “brain age.”

 Fact: Brain age is a fiction.
 No two individuals have the same brain or expression of brain functions.

-|Brain age can be reversed by 10, 20, or 30 years.||Brain training can improve specific brain functions, but with research available today, it cannot be said to roll back one’s brain age by a number of years.
+Fact: Brain training can improve specific brain functions, but with research available today, it cannot be said to roll back one’s brain age by a number of years.

-|All human beings need the same brain training.||As in physical fitness, people must ask themselves: What functions do I need to improve on?
+Fact: As in physical fitness, people must ask themselves: What functions do I need to improve on?
 In what time frame?
 What is my budget?

 Whether your goal is to become more resilient, enhance memory, ward off Alzheimer’s disease, or simply improve mental focus to perform better at work, anything you do involving novelty, variety, and challenge stimulates the brain and can contribute to building capacity and brain reserve.